 The True Cost of a Missed Call for Australian Law Firms

-• Legal Google Ads clicks cost $30–50 each, so every missed call is that money already spent with nothing to show for it.
+• Legal Google Ads clicks cost $30 to $50 each, so every missed call is that money already spent with nothing to show for it.

-• A typical practice misses 15–30% of inbound enquiry calls, most of which never leave a voicemail.
+• A typical practice misses 15 to 30% of inbound enquiry calls, most of which never leave a voicemail.

 • Demand recovery sends an automatic SMS within 60 seconds of a missed call, keeping enquiries alive.